 Editor's note: It is FFS how a UE operating in SNPN access mode determines whether it is in the home country.

-Editor's note: Whether the ME can be configured with a pre-configured URSP is FFS.
+When the MS accesses to an SNPN using credentials from a credentials holder, the MS selects URSP rules as specified in 3GPP TS 24.526 [77] clause 4.2.2.2.

 The MS shall maintain a list of "temporarily forbidden SNPNs" and a list of "permanently forbidden SNPNs" in the ME.
 Each entry of those lists consists of an SNPN identity.
 If the MS supports access to an SNPN using credentials from a credentials holder, the MS shall maintain one list of "temporarily forbidden SNPNs" and one list of "permanently forbidden SNPNs" per entry of the "list of subscriber data" or the PLMN subscription, and shall use the lists associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription.
 In addition, if the MS supports onboarding services in SNPN, a "permanently forbidden SNPNs" list for onboarding services and a "temporarily forbidden SNPNs" list for onboarding services shall be maintained.

 The MS shall add an SNPN to the list of "temporarily forbidden SNPNs" (for onboarding services, if the MS is registered for onboarding services in SNPN or performing initial registration for onboarding services in SNPN) which is, if the MS supports access to an SNPN using credentials from a credentials holder, associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription, if a message with cause value #74 "Temporarily not authorized for this SNPN" (see 3GPP TS 24.501 [64]) is received by the MS in response to an LR request from the SNPN.
 In addition, if: